 YOUR MINDFULNESS INSTRUCTOR

-Renée has been studying yoga and Meditation since 2006.
-She completed her RYT-200 in San Francisco, CA, USA and is also a certified Reiki Practitioner.
-She has taught various classes throughout the Bay area including leading meditation sessions at a major tech company in Silicon Valley.
-Growing up in New York, Renée brings her passion and zest for life with a strong desire to find balance in contemplative stillness and mindful movement.
-She is excited to bring her love and practice to the Norden and Tibetan community.
+Renée grew up in New York and has been studying yoga and meditation since 2006.
+She completed her RYT-200 in San Francisco, California, and is also a certified Reiki practitioner.
+She has taught various classes throughout the Bay Area including leading meditation sessions at a major tech company in Silicon Valley.
+Renée brings her passion and zest for life with a strong desire to find balance in contemplative stillness and mindful movement.
+She is excited to bring her love and practice to Norden and the surrounding Tibetan community.

 Xiahe County, Gannan Tibetan Autonomous Prefecture, Gansu Province, China.